SkBeginer/ai-insight-trigger/README.md

 A modern, responsive web application that triggers an AI Agent workflow to gather competitor intelligence and market insights, delivering automated email summaries to Product Managers.

+##Teamates: Ganesh H K and Sheetalkumar Chougala
+##Applications used to build this project: Make automation software and Lovable
+##Direct link to App: https://ai-insight-trigger.lovable.app/

 ## 🚀 Project Description

 This application serves as a trigger interface for an AI Agent that: